mertoztat/js-basic-exercise-projects/README.md

-### Collection of Projects to Improve My Javascript Skill.
+### Collection of Projects to Improve My Vanilla Javascript Skills.